liuq/QuadProgpp/README.md

 # QuadProg++

-A C++ library for Quadratic Programming which implements the [http://www.javaquant.net/papers/goldfarbidnani.pdf](Goldfarb-Idnani active-set dual method).
+A C++ library for Quadratic Programming which implements the [Goldfarb-Idnani active-set dual method](http://www.javaquant.net/papers/goldfarbidnani.pdf).

 At present it is limited to the solution of strictly convex quadratic programs.

-Previous versions of the project were hosted on [https://sourceforge.net/projects/quadprog/?source=directory](sourceforge).
+Previous versions of the project were hosted on [sourceforge](https://sourceforge.net/projects/quadprog/?source=directory).

 ## Install